Top 3 Wireless Headphones in 2019

 Sound quality in wireless (and even more wired) mode, battery life, hands-free control on the left handset, small mass, convincing design.

-They may be uncomfortable for users wearing glasses or having overhead large head, the microphone is only available on wire.
+They may be uncomfortable for users wearing glasses or having an overhead large head, the microphone is only available on the wire.

 Bowers & Wilkins P5 Wireless Review

 The only problem with these great headphones is that you can buy two pairs of Audio Technica ATH-SR5BT models for their price and they are not twice as good.
 On the other hand, you definitely will not regret anything because the visible and audible benefits in absolutely every aspect still exist.
 First and foremost, the quality of finishing is even more luxurious – the main word is aluminum and leather – and comfort when wearing for one or two levels higher.
 The latter should be thankful for the extremely soft materials on the inside of the rim and on the ears itself.
 Also, the headphone cushions have no edges that press to the edges of the ears but are flat, so the “load” is evenly distributed throughout the ear.
 It makes P5 Wireless one of the most comfortable closed on-ear headphones that exist.
 Second, and more importantly, P5 Wireless is more fun to listen to than the Audio Technica model.
 The sound is generally richer with even deeper and bumpy bass and good dynamics.
 While Audio Technica is aiming for precision, Bowers & Wilkins wants you to tap your foot and shake your head – and it’s achieved with these headphones.